-SDI-12 USB adapter with on-board GPS connects SDI-12 sensors to your PC/MAC/Linux/Raspberry Pi/Beagle Bone/MicroPythonDesigned by Liudr arduino and physics gadgets, Ships from United States of America
+SDI-12 USB adapter with on-board GPS connects SDI-12 sensors to your PC/MAC/Linux/Raspberry Pi/Beagle Bone/MicroPythonDesigned by Liudr arduino and physics gadgets in United States of America

 USB interface compatible with PC Win 7/10/Mac/Linux/Raspberry PI/Beagle Bone Black Suitable for long-term deployment (months to years) Live soil data from sample logger has concluded due to ground...Read More…